Advertising, Film, Art, Design, Photography, Writing

 You can join local groups with other recent graduates to discuss tips and tricks.
 After graduate school, I visited so many meet-ups in the technology area around Houston to pitch my magazine to people!
 It was so much fun and terrifying at the same time!
 Consider meet-ups to meet new people.

 Volunteer your time if you can, if you want to gain more experience.
 This can be good because when you volunteer at a business or organization they sometimes will offer you a position in time.
 Consider volunteering in your community to give back or reach out to some global organizations.
 You could also volunteer your time remotely too if you have skills in social media, graphics and other computer skills.
-I volunteered at Lakewood Church for one year, and they promoted me to a contractor position for graphic design and social media!
+I volunteered at Lakewood Church for one year, and with my 5 years experience they asked if I could be on board as a contractor for graphic design and social media!

 5. GET A MENTOR

 Get a mentor, these are the people that you can learn new things and grow.
 After I graduated from college, I didn’t have a mentor until a year and half later.
 I meet my mentor at Lakewood Church.
 She’s probably the best mentor I ever had!
-She gives me advice about my career, she prays for me whenever I requests, she includes me on projects (I’m her graphic designer on a project-to-project basis) and she has the best heart.
-Find a mentor that you can learn from and gain an awesome friendship too
+She gives me advice about my career, she prays for me, she suggests projects that she thinks that I would be a great fit for and she has the best heart.
+Find a mentor that you can learn from and gain an awesome friendship too.

 Continue to read about people or things that inspire you.
 Just because you graduated college doesn’t mean you can quit reading or stop visiting the library or bookstores.
 Once there, find some self-help and inspirational books that will keep you motivated on your journey.